 Embassy or Consulate of Guatemala for up-to-date information or to apply for an entry visa.

-If you are travelling to Guatemala through the United States of America (US), or if you are transiting Honolulu or another US point of entry, you'll need to meet US entry/transit requirements.
+If you are travelling or transiting to Guatemala through the United States of America (US), you'll need to meet US entry/transit requirements.
 Check visa requirements with an

 Embassy or Consulate of the United States well in advance of your travel.